-The Campbell Community Law Clinic partners with non-profit agencies in the community (including StepUp Ministry, the Raleigh Rescue Mission and Urban Ministries) to provide solutions to legal problems encountered by clients of those agencies.
-The clinic provides representation, advocacy, education and reconciliation for its clients while delivering valuable and practical knowledge to law school students.
+The Blanchard Community Law Clinic partners with non-profit agencies in the community — Alliance Medical Ministry, StepUp Ministry, the Raleigh Rescue Mission, and Urban Ministries — to provide solutions to legal problems encountered by clients of those agencies.

 Through this experience, students gain important practical legal skills and an appreciation for the challenges faces by citizens living in poverty.
 This program prepares students to be resourceful and practice-ready upon their entrance into the profession.

 The clinic is located off-site downtown’s Warehouse District at 311-200 Martin St., the beautiful and historic former home of Clearscapes, artist Thomas Sayre’s famed architectural firm.

 On Feb.
 7, 2018, Campbell Law renamed the clinic in honor of legal pioneer and servant leader Charles Fuller Blanchard.
 Born in Hamlet, N.C., in 1923, Blanchard and his family moved to Raleigh when he was three years old and the city has remained his home.
 He served his country as a Lieutenant J.G. in the U.S. Navy in World War II, and then returned home to graduate from Duke Law School.
 He opened his own law practice in 1949 in Raleigh and Fuquay-Varina.
 Blanchard was the senior partner at Blanchard, Miller & Lewis, P.A. until becoming of counsel in 2000.